You must complete your FAFSA for each academic year.

 2. Apply on time

-The FAFSA application cycle opened October 1, 2018 for the 2019-2020 academic year, you can apply now!
-It is important to remember that while you will report current household size, number in college, and assets, all of the income information will be based on 2017.
-The priority deadline university need-based funds is January 1, 2019.
+The FAFSA application cycle opened October 1, 2020 for the 2021-2022 academic year, you can apply now!
+It is important to remember that while you will report current household size, number in college, and assets, all of the income information will be based on 2019.

 3. Review your Student Aid Report (SAR)